kodeless-design/universal/src/ui/docs/customize/colors.md

 ##### Color Sass maps

-Bootstrap's source Sass files include three maps to help you quickly and easily loop over a list of colors and their hex values.
+Universal's source Sass files include three maps to help you quickly and easily loop over a list of colors and their hex values.

 - `$colors` lists all our available base (`500`) colors
 - `$theme-colors` lists all semantically named theme colors (shown below)
 - `$grays` lists all tints and shades of gray

-Within `scss/_variables.scss`, you'll find Bootstrap's color variables and Sass map.
+Within `scss/_variables.scss`, you'll find Universal's color variables and Sass map.
 Here's an example of the `$colors` Sass map:
 ``` css
 $colors: (
   "blue":       $blue,